dcunited001/dcunited001.github.io/_posts/2018-01-21-social-justice-a-cultural-revolution.md

 property even incidentally fall outside the strict control of [OAPC](https://en.wikipedia.org/wiki/Office_of_Alien_Property_Custodian).

-And if I ain't Trump's uncle, his uncle was the Alien Property Custodian.
+And if I ain't Trump's uncle -- his uncle was the Alien Property Custodian!
 And now you know what all of this shit is *potentially* about, by the way.
 It's about *domineering* the historical narrative of post-WW2 history, for whatever reason.
 I can't actually say.